eiro/eiro.github.com/unix/ssgp.md

 I didn't mention bash, dash or any member or the csh familly because i think there is no point using them as another thing as a fallback.

-## read articles on KISS principles and the unix philisophy

-[cat-v](http://cat-v.org/) has a very well currated collection of links and papers about it.
-Also, Rob Pike's talk on this subject are really inspiring.

 ## Don't take portability too seriously